-The fact that MIBRAG cooperates with more than 1,900 service providers and suppliers shows the economic importance of the company for Central Germany.
-A share of about 60 percent of all goods and services are purchased in the region.
+The fact that MIBRAG cooperates with more than 1,060 service providers and suppliers shows the economic importance of the company for Central Germany.
+A share of about 65 percent of all goods and services are purchased in the region.

 Raw lignite has been continuously delivered on conveyor belts from United Schleenhain mine directly to Lippendorf power plant since 1999 (1,840 MW).
 Capital investments were – among other things – made in a coal blending stockyard, the installation of new belt conveyors and the refurbishment of large mining equipment.
-Until 2040, the mine will deliver about 10 million tonnes of raw lignite per year to the power plant in the region south of Leipzig.
+Until 2038, the mine will deliver about 10 million tonnes of raw lignite per year to the power plant in the region south of Leipzig.
 New technologies like the use of portal scrapers for homogenization of coal qualities at the coal blending stockyard help to increase efficiency of production.
 The gradual transition from Schleenhain mining field to the second mining field at Peres started in 2014.
 A new mass distribution facility in which MIBRAG will invest a total of about EUR 45m by 2023 will become the logistical heart of the mining field.
-Coal production will start at Peres in 2016.
+Coal production started at Peres in 2016.

 With the development of the Schwerzau mining field, the necessary conditions were created for an annual coal production of 7.5 million tonnes at the Profen mine.
 During the past years, capital investments focused on the installation and upgrade of a bucket wheel excavator of the 2000 series and commissioning of a mass distribution facility.
 Gradual transition to the new Domsen mining field started, when overburden operations were assumed in 2017.